natansevero/billing-cycle-app/README.md

 # Billinng Cycle application

-A application to billing cycle control
+A application to billing cycle control built with React and Redux in the frontend and with Node.js and Express.js in the backend

 # To run: